 When you submit an application for a payday loan online, the majority of lenders will ask you for your Internet banking logins.
 This is a standard part of the process, so how can you be sure that your information is kept secure?

-This quick guide will take you through why lenders ask for this information, what they do with your Internet banking logins, and how your financial details are kept secure during the process.
+This guide will take you through why lenders ask for this information, what they do with your Internet banking logins and how your financial details are kept secure during the process.

 Why do lenders need my Internet banking details?

 Payday lenders ask for your Internet banking details because it gives them a way to access your statements.
-This is one way payday lenders are able to process your application much faster than banks.
+This is one way payday lenders are able to process your payday loan application quickly.
 Instead of you emailing your bank statements from the past three months, you provide your logins and the lender can access them instantly.